 Published by burnsmp

-I am President/Owner of Burns Mailing & Printing, Inc. My late husband, Ken and I started the company in our garage in 1981 We started out as a printing only company and added mailing and graphic design in 1991.
-It is a niche that works well for us as it enables us to offer graphic design, printing and mailing at one location.
+I am President/Owner of Burns Mailing & Printing, Inc. My late husband, Ken Burns founded our business in 1981.
+I joined him in 1990.
+We started out as a printing only company and added mailing and graphic design in 1991.
+It enabled us to offer graphic design, printing and mailing at one location.
+We are pleased to announce that in 2019 we have added promotional products as well.
+We are now truly a one stop convenience for all of these services.
 We are 100% women owned and are certified by the State of TN as a Women Business Enterprise (WBE).
-I like to travel, cook, try to grow roses and spend time with my grandchildren.
+My business is my passion and I love to travel and spend time with my family.
 View all posts by burnsmp